MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/check-your-work-team-codebase.md

 > [!IMPORTANT]
 > The **Check in** option is not displayed if there are no pending changes to the item selected.

-If you don't see pending changes for an item, make sure that it is not already listed as an excluded change.
+If you don't see pending changes for an item, make sure that it isn't already listed as an excluded change.
 Open Team Explorer's **Pending Changes** view and select the **Detected: ..** link under **Excluded Changes**.
 Check the changes to include from the list and select **Promote** to move the excluded changes into the **Included Changes** section.
 These changes can now be checked in.